 Tip 4: Ease Into Baking

 Don’t try to make a perfect sourdough loaf in your solar cooker right away.
 Instead, start with moist cakes that contain oils or butter in the recipes.

 Brownies with a butter-based recipe are an excellent way to start because they taste great even if they come out gooey!

 Tip 5: Cook Ahead

-Not everyone works at home like I do.
-So, if you aren't able to hang out at your homestead every day of the week and monitor your solar cooker, consider cooking ahead.
+Not everyone works at home as I do.
+So, if you aren’t able to hang out at your homestead every day of the week and monitor your solar cooker, consider cooking ahead.

 In summer, it’s lovely to eat pre-cooked things cold.
 Cold roast beef or pork loin is terrific on a bed of lettuce.
 Chilled, poached fish over salad rice is also a lovely hot weather meal.